Excelon-Capital/excelon-docs/_docs/technical-guides/email-setup.md

 ### Other email clients

 If you are using an email client other than Gmail, all you will probably need to do is to enter your provided Excelon email address and password.
-There might be an indicator that shows that it's automatically downloaded the correct settings, and if there is, you can proceed.
+There might be an indicator that it automatically downloaded the correct settings — if there is, you can proceed.
 If there isn't an indicator, but you can successfully log in, everything should be good to go.

 If you *are* prompted to enter server settings, use the following: